The entire book appears at this link with chapters added after appearing online:

 leaving off the drug business.
 Dorothy can pick that out for

-herself and comment to the client or not.
+herself, comment to the client or not.

-It is all the same to Tyger Williams.
+All the same to Tyger Williams.
 He has bigger fish to fry.

 Thus concludes the day’s surveillance.
 Friday night and all